-I write of how you ran your fingers through your hair when you were tired, how you fell into a thick sleep in the late hours of morning, your back turned from me.
+I write of how you ran your fingers through your hair when you were tired, how you fell into a thick sleep in the late hours of the morning, your back turned from me.
 How we argued and loved and kissed and pulled away, severing the strings between us as if this was easy, as if we hadn’t sewn the last year of our lives together.
 As if we didn’t love with everything we had, hadn’t trusted in the impossible against our deepest fears.

 You will always exist in the pages, yet I will forget you.
-An impermanent permanence.
-Invisible yet concrete.

 An impermanent permanence.